 Intakes for bridging courses in Kenya

-Colleges have their KNEC bridging courses intakes at the beginning of the year – in the months of January and February.
+Colleges have their KNEC bridging courses intakes mostly at the beginning of the year (esquire in January) though some have continuous intakes.

 Institutions offering KNEC bridging courses in Kenya